eslam-gomaa/kptop/README.md

 kptop pvcs <NAMESPACE>
 ```

-> NOTE: in this example, all VPCs have the same capacity because this is a testing environment ([nfs-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner))
+> **NOTE:** in this example, all VPCs have the same capacity because this is a testing environment (using [nfs-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner))

 ```bash